IJW2021/MyPortfolio/RMPP/Unit09.md

 ![Logo](A1.png)
 ![Logo](A2.png)

+### Conslusion

+From the data we can concude the following Brand A is the least popular in both areas Brand B is the second most popular in both areas through more people pefer it in Area B then Area A and Other is the most popular in both areas.

+### Brand A
+Brand A is

+### Brand B
+### Other

 Having now done the excerises This week’s exercises gave me a greater understanding of how to visualise data though still perfer other tooling rather then excel Power BI , Crystal Reports wouldl be my goto tools to visiulaise data but as a ease of access solution excel is not too bad.